Cheeden/tp/docs/DeveloperGuide.md

 * Improve find functionality to give better results for multi-keyword searches
   * Current issue: When users type find john david` → "John David" (2 matches), then "David Lee" will appear before "John Smith" as both has 1 match each but in alphabetical order D is before J
   * Planned change: Enable ranking by number of keywords matched, then by token position, then alphabetically.
+  * Trade off considerations: Harder for users to understand find implementation if added for a rare edge case.
+Takes time away from more important tasks.